-Looking for some fun kids room decorating ideas?
-I’m sharing five of my favorites!
+Looking for some fun kids room ideas?
+I’m sharing six of my favorites!

-Kids rooms are my very favorite rooms to decorate because they’re all about having fun and thinking outside of the box!
-When I made-over my girls’ rooms, we did them both HGTV style with big surprise reveals and seeing their reactions to their newly decorated spaces are some of my favorite memories!
-Today I’m sharing five of my favorite ideas kids room decorating ideas that come straight from my girls’ room makeovers. (post includes some affiliate links – full disclosure statement {here}):
+Kids rooms are my favorite rooms to decorate because they’re all about having fun and thinking outside of the box!
+Today I’m sharing six of my favorite kids room ideas for adding special touches to your little ones’ spaces. (post includes affiliate links; full disclosure statement available {here}):

 1. Monogram It!

-From the littlest kids to teens, they all love things that are personalized with their name or initials so I often use monograms when decorating kids rooms!
-In my oldest daughter’s room, I bought a slipcovered chair from IKEA and had someone local add her monogram to the back of it in a color that coordinates with the rest of her room.
-She loves it!
+From the littlest kids to teens, they all love things that are personalized with their name or initials so I often use monograms when decorating kids rooms.
+In my oldest daughter’s room, I bought a slipcovered chair from IKEA and had someone local add her monogram to the back of it in a color that coordinates with the rest of her room:

 Sources: Blue grasscloth wallpaper | Desk | Round gold mirror | Crystal urn table lamp